Modeling AdaGrad, RMSProp, and Adam with Integro-Differential Equations: Optimization Algorithms

 The Adaptive Gradient Algorithm (AdaGrad), introduced by \cite{AdaGra}, marks a significant advancement in the development of optimization techniques.
 The primary innovation of AdaGrad is its ability to adapt the learning rate for each parameter individually, based on the historical gradients observed during training.

-AdaGrad is distinguished by maintaining a cumulative sum of the squares of past gradients for each parameter, denoted as \( G_k \).
-This accumulation effectively scales the learning rate inversely proportional to the square root of \( G_k \), ensuring that parameters frequently updated receive smaller updates, while parameters updated less frequently receive larger updates.
+AdaGrad is distinguished by maintaining a cumulative sum of the squares of past gradients for each parameter, denoted as \( G_{k,i} \).
+This accumulation effectively scales the learning rate inversely proportional to the square root of \( \text{diag}(G_{k,i} )\), ensuring that parameters frequently updated receive smaller updates, while parameters updated less frequently receive larger updates.
+This particular variant of AdaGrad is known as AdaGrad-Diagonal.
+However, for simplicity of analysis, in this work we focus on the AdaGrad-Norm variant, in which all parameters are scaled uniformly, namely, $G_k$.

 A notable strength of AdaGrad is its capability to handle scenarios involving sparse features, as it allows for larger updates for parameters associated with infrequent features.
 However, a limitation arises when the accumulated gradient sum \( G_k \) increases excessively over time, causing the effective learning rate to diminish and potentially leading to premature convergence or slower learning.
 As will be discussed, this issue is mitigated by the RMSProp algorithm.